Blog · Analysis · Last reviewed June 19, 2026

 Not Just a Chatbot

 A teen companion chatbot is not merely a search box with a warmer voice.
-It is a conversational system designed to remember, flatter, roleplay, personalize, and remain available.
-It can be a character, friend, mentor, romantic partner, therapist-like listener, homework helper, or private audience.
-The same interface can slide across those roles in one evening.
+It is a conversational system designed or used as a continuing social presence: a character, friend, mentor, romantic partner, therapist-like listener, homework helper, private audience, or rehearsal room for identity.
+The threshold is functional.
+If the system maintains continuity, invites disclosure, adapts to the user, and supplies relationship-like attention, it has crossed from tool use into AI companion use.

-The site already has a separate analysis of therapy bots.
+A separate analysis covers therapy bots.
 The companion problem is adjacent but distinct.
 The companion is not always presented as care.
 It may arrive through fandom, comedy, loneliness, boredom, roleplay, social practice, or ordinary curiosity.
 Its power comes from relationship-like continuity before anyone agrees that a relationship has been created.

 What the Numbers Show

-Common Sense Media's July 2025 survey of U.S. teens ages 13 to 17 found that nearly three in four had used AI companions, and that half used them regularly.
+Common Sense Media's July 2025 nationally representative survey of 1,060 U.S. teens ages 13 to 17 found that 72 percent had used AI companions and 52 percent used them at least a few times a month.
 The same research reported mixed motivations: entertainment and curiosity were common, but a substantial minority used companions for social interaction, serious conversations, and personal disclosure.
 The report's public summary says one third of teens had chosen AI companions over humans for serious conversations and one quarter had shared personal information with them.

 Pew Research Center's February 2026 report gives the wider teen-AI context.
 In its survey of 1,458 U.S. teens and parents conducted from September 25 to October 9, 2025, 64 percent of teens reported using AI chatbots.
 More than half reported using chatbots to search for information or get schoolwork help.
-Smaller but still important shares said they had used chatbots for casual conversation or emotional support and advice.
+Sixteen percent reported using chatbots for casual conversation, and 12 percent reported using them for emotional support or advice.

 The Developmental Interface